Making Space For Nature

 What's Next

 A Connected County - By 2030, we want 30% of Derbyshire managed for nature.
 Everyone within 15 minutes of good green space.
-Making Space for Nature gets us there.
+Making Space for Nature helps to get us there.

 Showing It's Possible - What we're doing in Derbyshire can work elsewhere.
 We're proving that big conservation can pay for itself.
 That nature and communities can thrive together.